 Climate change is already impacting lives.
 It’s noticeable in shifting weather patterns and reduced resource availability.

 Climate change and environmental threats such as the degradation of forests, land, soil, and waterways are impacting farmers and communities.
 These threats put farmers' livelihoods at risk and jeopardize the accessibility and availability of quality food.
 The planet’s resources must be protected and restored, which requires a transformative change.

 At Nestlé, we made a promise to advance regenerative food systems at scale: to help protect, renew, and restore the environment; improve farmers’ livelihoods; and enhance the well-being of communities.

 Regenerative agriculture is our first step, but we are not stopping there.

 As a signatory of the UN 'Business Ambition for 1.5°C' pledge, Nestlé is one of the first companies to share our detailed, time-bound plan (pdf, 10Mb), committing us to halve our greenhouse gas emissions by 2030 and achieve net zero by 2050.

-Global actions focus on supporting farmers and suppliers to advance regenerative agriculture, planting 200 millions trees within the next ten years, completing our transition to 100 percent renewable electricity by 2025, addressing emissions in logistics and transport, as well as increasing the number of our 'carbon neutral' brands and developing more plant-based foods.
+Global actions focus on supporting farmers and suppliers to advance regenerative agriculture, planting 200 million trees within the next ten years, completing our transition to 100% renewable electricity by 2025, addressing emissions in logistics and transport, as well as increasing the number of our 'carbon neutral' brands and developing more plant-based foods.